-Trudeau to testify before Parliament on WE Charity scandal
+Trudeau defends WE Charity deal in rare testimony before Parliament

 “WE Charity agreed to implement the Canada Student Service Grant not to be helped by government, but to help government and to help young people across Canada,” Craig Kielburger said during an often-adversarial four-hour hearing.

-Polls suggest the scandal is chipping away at support for Trudeau, who had been flying high thanks to his government’s generally lauded response to the pandemic.
+Opinion polls suggest the scandal is chipping away at support for Trudeau, who had seen gains for his government’s generally lauded response to the pandemic.

 Trudeau, who campaigned on promises to bring “sunny ways” and transparency to government before he was elected prime minister in 2015, was rapped twice by the ethics watchdog for contravening conflict-of-interest laws during his first mandate.
 His Liberals lost their majority in the October election; he now leads a minority government.